A bodybuilding enthusiast named GermanLifter decided to conduct a social experiment to see how much easier life was for attractive dudes.

 Like seriously, how far can this guy go before someone draws the line?

 Nobody has gotten upset yet.

-To be sure, not every girl that GermanLifter talked to was interested in casual sex — but even those ladies were still interested in him.
+To be sure, not everyone that GermanLifter talked to was interested in casual sex — but even those folks were still interested in him.

 “I can literally say ANYTHING and still get their #.
 The girls often initiate first and respond immediately when I send a message.
 Admittedly I did get turned down a few times only because I opened with stuff like ‘let’s fukc’ (srs).”

 Some people responded to this social experiment by simply saying that obvious conclusion is obvious: people are drawn to attractive people.
 Others said that Tinder is also not a representative sample of all people in the world, as most users are probably open to hookups.